EdwinChang24/website-archive/CONTRIBUTING.md

 ## Notes

 -   Using Visual Studio Code's built-in Git tools may not work properly with the custom Git hooks.
 Please use the command line instead.
--   When committing changes, it's recommended to use `npm run commit` rather than `git commit`.
+-   When committing changes, it's recommended to use `yarn run commit` rather than `git commit`.
 This will show a prompt to format the commit message correctly.